 However, implementing DevOps is challenging.
 Managers have to resolve many cultural and development issues before moving ahead.
 You must also keep your infrastructure, resources, and priorities in mind while developing a DevOps roadmap.
 Not taking a measured approach to DevOps can lead to an implementation failure.

-So why do some organizations fail at implementing DevOps?
+Why do some organizations fail at implementing DevOps?

 There are many reasons why some organizations fail at executing a DevOps strategy.
 Here are some common bottlenecks businesses face and what you can do to prevent them.